Star Wars 1313: Development

-As of 2023, the game remains on hold, although many assume it has been canceled.
-Also in 2022, further gameplay leaked on YouTube showcasing a small amount of Boba Fett gameplay.
+The game remains on hold as of 2025, although many assume it has been canceled.
+In 2022, further gameplay leaked on YouTube showcasing a small amount of Boba Fett gameplay.

 Legacy

 Level 1313 appears in more recent Star Wars media such as The Clone Wars, in which it is visited by Ahsoka Tano, and Star Wars Adventures: Return to Vader's Castle.